Perseus-rescuer/NFT-Game-Vue/README.md

 - [OpenAI](https://openai.com) for providing the AI model.
 - [Material-UI](https://mui.com) for the modern design components.
 - [MERN Stack](https://www.mongodb.com/mern-stack) for the robust technology stack.

-## Contact

-For any questions or inquiries, please reach out to my [LinkedIn profile](https://www.linkedin.com/in/harshit-raizada-32b909231/).

 ---